On small-scale and large-scale intermittency of Lagrangian statistics in canopy flow: Methods

 This work is focused on a subset of trajectories that were recorded in a small sub-volume of space.
-The sub-volume had a length of $\frac{3}{4} H$, width of $\frac{1}{2}H$, and it was situated at the top of the canopy layer, $0.9 <\frac{z}{H}<1.1$ (this is sub-volume b3 in \cite{Shnapp2020c}).
-The RMS of velocity fluctuations was $\tilde{u}=0.47 \, \mathrm{m\,s^{-1}}$, the mean dissipation rate was estimated as $\epsilon = 0.25 \, \mathrm{m^2 \,s^{-3}}$, the Kolmogorov length scale was $\eta = 0.34 \, \mathrm{mm} \approx \frac{1}{290}H$, and the Taylor microscale Reynolds number was $\mathrm{Re}_\lambda = 440$.
-Furthermore, the Lagrangian streamwise velocity decorrelation timescale was $T=54 \, \mathrm{ms}$, estimated by fitting the autocorrelation function.
+The sub-volume had a length of $\frac{3}{4} H$, width of $\frac{1}{2}H$, and it was situated at the top of the canopy layer, $0.9 <\frac{z}{H}<1.1$ (this is sub-volume b3 in \cite{Shnapp2020c}, and it is shown in Fig.~\ref{fig:setup}).
+The RMS of velocity fluctuations was $u'=0.47 \, \mathrm{m\,s^{-1}}$, the mean dissipation rate was estimated as $\epsilon = 0.25 \, \mathrm{m^2 \,s^{-3}}$, the Kolmogorov length scale was $\eta = 0.34 \, \mathrm{mm} \approx \frac{1}{290}H$, and the Taylor microscale Reynolds number was $\mathrm{Re}_\lambda = 440$.
+Furthermore, the Lagrangian streamwise velocity decorrelation timescale was $T=54 \, \mathrm{ms}$, estimated by fitting Lagrangian velocity autocorrelation function.
 Notably, the decorrelation timescale varied for each velocity component, and the Lagrangian integral timescale $T_L$ is not trivial to define, so $T$ shall be used as a proxy for $T_L$ for simplicity (see \cite{Shnapp2020c} for a detailed discussion).